yie1d/pydoll/docs/en/deep-dive/network/build-proxy.md

 # Building Your Own Proxy Server

-This document provides **complete, production-ready implementations** of HTTP and SOCKS5 proxy servers in Python.
-Building proxies from scratch is the ultimate learning experience—revealing attack vectors, optimization opportunities, and protocol nuances invisible from the outside.
+This document provides **complete implementations** of HTTP and SOCKS5 proxy servers in Python.
+Building proxies from scratch is the ultimate learning experience, revealing attack vectors, optimization opportunities, and protocol nuances invisible from the outside.

 !!! info "Module Navigation"
     - **[← Proxy Detection](./proxy-detection.md)** - Anonymity and evasion techniques